Atlanta Environmental Factors Lawyer

 Environmental conditions are a leading contributing factor to motor vehicle accidents — including commercial trucking accidents.
 Drivers should respond appropriately when dangerous conditions are present.
 Failing to do so can lead to serious injury or even death.
 Please contact us online or call Ponton Law today at: (404) 418-8501 if you or a loved one has been injured or killed by a commercial truck driver who was driving recklessly when environmental factors made for dangerous conditions.

 Environmental Factors That Can Lead to Truck Accidents

 Environmental factors can seriously impact the operation of vehicles.
-This is especially true for commercial trucks which are larger and more difficult to control than are smaller vehicles.
+This is especially true for commercial trucks which are larger and more difficult to control than our smaller vehicles.
 Dangerous environmental factors must be considered and accounted for by all drivers.
 Environmental conditions that can lead to or contribute to accidents include:

 - Slippery or Slick Roads.
-Roads can become unsafe when ice, snow or debris is present.
+Roads can become unsafe when ice, snow, or debris is present.

 - View Obstructions.
-Trees, signs and other objects located near roadways can block driver vision.
+Trees, signs, and other objects located near roadways can block driver vision.

 - Signs/Signals.
 When guides such as signs become damaged or otherwise inoperative, driving becomes more difficult and dangerous.